-The creation of a new nature play area along the eastern children and families.
-Throughout the engagement process, offering an immersive experience for kids and caregivers of all ages.
+The creation of a new nature play area along the eastern lakefront will provide a dedicated space and activity for offering an immersive experience for kids and caregivers of all ages.
 Play equipment, which may include climbing logs, tree stumps, boulders, play sand, small hills or mounds, water tables or pumps, and gardens will allow for sensory and physical exploration of nature.
 The all-ages and abilities playground with nature-based play features will connect to the Lawn and multi-use, nature, and boardwalk trails.
 It will provide a much needed and desired amenity for children along the eastern lakefront and help reconnect children to nature, inspiring a new generation of Lake Erie stewards.